yuchulnote/yuchulnote.github.io/_pages/about.md

 I am so glad to see you here, cause you are interested in me! 😁

-I have a dream of **Strong Ai** , everyone has a Android Robot which can think like human and speak like human. 🤖
+I have a dream of **Strong Ai** , everyone has a Android Robot which can think and speak just like human being. 🤖

 **So, i am interested in ...**